Shaik-Imamuddin/console-projects/README.md

 ->it will generate a random number between 1 to 10 ->we have to guess the correct number with in 3 chances ->else we lost the game

+#Contact List
+->In This project it will displays the options like
+1. Add Contact
+2. View Contact
+2. Search Contact
+3. Delete Contact
+4. Exit
+->I had taken an empty Dictionary it will assign the name and number to Dictionary by using indexing ->In the same way we can View, Search and Delete the Contacts in the Dictionary ->Until you go for choice 5 it will repeatedly iterate the loop.